smarticoai/public-api/docs/api/interfaces/JackpotPot.md

 > **jp\_pot\_id**: `number`

-ID of the jackpot pot
+Stable numeric ID of the current pot instance (rotates when the pot explodes).

 ***